FAQs About Snap In Dentures

 Contact us today.
 We’re just a phone call or click away.

-How do snap-in dentures compare to other types of dentures?
+How do snap-in dentures compare to removable dentures?

 Nearly 90% of denture patients at Rockville Dental Arts choose snap-on dentures because of the extensive benefits they provide.
 The most notable advantage of snap-in dentures is their easy insertion and removal.
 The replacement teeth quickly snap into place, and all you have to do is press the denture outward and up from both sides while keeping your fingers underneath the flange.
 Once you’re used to it, the process only takes a few seconds.